- On sale!

 Condition Report:

-Very Good - A very tiny area of oxidisation to the edge of the bracelet.
-This is only visible upon very close inspection and does not detract from the overall appeal of the piece.
+Very Good - A little wear to the plating on the reverse of the bracelet.
+This is only apparent upon close inspection and does not detract from the overall appeal of the piece.

 For more information about this bracelet, read below...